Getting Started

 CSS theme

-You also need to import the CSS from Grapes.
+You also need to import the CSS from Grapes and the design tokens.

 @import "@dev-spendesk/grapes/style";